HCA Healthcare (HCA) Q2 2017 Results - Earnings Call Transcript

 Sheryl R. Skolnick - Mizuho Securities USA, Inc.

 I appreciate that, because that's really interesting.
-So, the low acuity cases, which I'm sure you're not sorry to not have not being there, is that what's driving the higher percentage admission of cases in the ER?
+So, the low acuity cases, which I'm sure you're not sorry to not have, not being there, is that what's driving the higher percentage admission of cases in the ER?

 Samuel N. Hazen - HCA Healthcare, Inc.

-Well, yes, that's sort of mathematical, in that obviously we get more admission rate on the higher acuity patients, so as a percentage of our total ER business, if in fact that's the component that's growing, we're going to see a higher admission rate.
+Well, yes, that's sort of mathematical in that.
+Obviously, we get more admission rate on the higher acuity patients.
+So as a percentage of our total ER business, if in fact that's the component that's growing, we're going to see a higher admission rate.
 And our ER admission rate, like I said, in total was up 1.2%.
 I don't have the exact commercial admission rate.
 It's slightly up, if I remember correctly, from like 12.6% to 12.8% on the commercial side, indicative, again, of the higher acuity components of our ER business.

-And let me say, if we clearly want the lower acuity business somewhere in our system, that's why we're investing heavily in urgent care, and we continue to invest in freestanding emergency rooms, because it allows us to develop a relationship with our patients and ultimately integrate them inside the HCA system.
+And let me say this, we clearly want the lower acuity business somewhere in our system.
+That's why we're investing heavily in urgent care, and we continue to invest in freestanding emergency rooms, because it allows us to develop a relationship with our patients and ultimately integrate them inside the HCA system.
 So we still have a very significant investment strategy and development strategy around urgent care, freestanding emergency rooms, other outpatient centers that start to introduce our systems to patients in commercial markets.
 So I'm encouraged by what we're doing there, and we have a lot of capital in the pipeline in those areas, and I think it's going to position us well in these markets as we move forward.

 Victor L. Campbell - HCA Healthcare, Inc.